aki77/activestorage-validator/README.md

 end
 ```

 Note: For `has_many_attached`, size is validated on each file individually.
-In the code above, `:photos` validation allows any number of photos to be uploadd, each one being 5 MB or less in size.
+In the code above, `:photos` validation allows any number of photos to be upload, each one being 5 MB or less in size.

 ## Contributing